How Long Does It Take to Get a Patent?

 As detailed above, the answer to the question of how long does it take to get a patent, or how long does a patent application take, can vary from under a year to more than three years from the initial filing date depending on the patent application filing and prosecution strategies you use.

-If you would like to learn more about how to get a patent in Canada or the United States, contact us for a complimentary and confidential telephone appointment.
+If you would like to learn more about how to get a patent in Canada or the United States, contact us now for a complimentary and confidential initial telephone appointment.